• Skip to main content

 • Caster sugar - Add sweetness; feel free to use granulated sugar if that is all you have.

 • Whole Milk - I prefer full-fat milk due to the higher fat content, which adds more richness to the dough.
-Double cream (heavy) cream can be used as a substitute.
-You might need a teaspoon or two more of cream as its consistency is thicker than milk.
+Double cream (heavy) cream, yogurt or buttermilk can be used as a substitute.
+You might need a teaspoon or two more cream as its consistency is thicker than milk.

 • Large Egg - The egg helps bind the ingredients together and increases the richness and flavour.